scalagwt/scalagwt.github.com/index.md

 Scala+GWT
 =========

-The Scala+GWT project aims to compile Scala code for the browser via the GWT toolchain
+The Scala+GWT project aims to compile Scala code for the browser via the GWT toolchain.

 Status
 ------